Vision beyond limits.

 Fifteen years of investment proved one thing: the microdisplay is the barrier.

 Apple, Meta, Microsoft, and Magic Leap spent more than 150 billion dollars advancing XR optics, compute, and tracking.
-Each program stalled at the same point: the microdisplay stack.
+Each program stalled at the same point: the display stack.
 The market demand is real.
 The hardware bottleneck is universal.

 -